mrashco/mrash.co/archetypes/default.md

 published: {{ .Date }}
 # lastUpdated: {{ .Date }}
 url: {{ .Name }}
-description: "" # Prompt: Write an SEO description for the blog post {{ replace .Name "-" " " | title }}
+description: "" # Prompt: Write an SEO description for the blog post {{ replace .Name "-" " " | title }}.
+Keep it 320 characters or less.
 alias: # Use aliases for multiple
     -
     -